graphql-compose/graphql-compose-mongoose/README.md

   }),
 });
 ```
-### How can I push or add values to arrays?
+### How can I push/pop or add/remove values to arrays?
 The default resolvers, by design, will replace (overwrite) any supplied array object when using e.g. `updateById`.
-If you want to push a value to an array you can use a custom resolver with a native MongoDB call.
+If you want to push or pop a value in an array you can use a custom resolver with a native MongoDB call.

-For example:-
+For example (push):-

 ```javascript
 // Define new resolver 'pushToArray'